vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ### This is a work in progress

-The aim of this document is to record my process of getting a Symfony2 app up running on PagodaBox with minimum friction, solid performance, and ease of continous developemnt / deployment cycles.
+The aim of this document is to record my process of getting a Symfony2 app up running on PagodaBox with minimum friction, solid performance, and ease of continous developemnt / deployment cycles. **Feedback is welcome.**

 This is written from the perspective of using the bash shell on OSX — extrapolate if your OS is different.